Kankakee

 Who Can Be Held Responsible for Child Sexual Abuse?

 Anyone who commits abuse or enables it to occur can be held accountable.
-This includes family members, teachers, religious leaders, coaches, and caregivers.
-In addition, institutions like schools, churches, and youth organizations that employ or associate with known offenders may also be held legally responsible.
+Institutions like schools, churches, and youth organizations that employ or associate with known offenders may be held legally responsible.

 What Are Some Common Forms of Sexual Abuse?